hiron68k/rentree/README.md

 Rename all files in the target directory with the contents of `./tree.txt`.

+## Prepare

+- maketree.bat
+- rentree.bat
+- rentree.jar

+Place the above three files in a folder that is in your path

 ## Usage
 1. Move current directory to target directory.
 2. create `tree.txt` file (ex. maketree.bat)